epc-blockchain/besc-modbus-integration-EE-direct/readme.md

 There is a program that need to be installed first which is the NodeJs.
 It is provided in the folder, named "node-v{version}.msi"

+Supported NodeJS version (v12.21.0).
+Please use `nvm` to change to this version.

 There is also optional text editor, notepad++ available to install.
 It will make text editing much easier.

 ------